Get

 • $0–$5 per month

-This is one area where a Thai Bangkaew doesn’t cost all that much.
+This is one area where a Thai Bangkaew doesn’t cost much.
 Ideally, all you should need to purchase on a month-to-month basis is waste bags, but you can even use plastic bags from the store if you don’t want to purchase anything special for this task.

 Entertainment